-If the bleed is heavier, you will need to be admitted to hospital.
-You may need an intravenous drip (a plastic tube in your arm), and have your blood taken, to check your haemoglobin (iron level) and blood group.
+If the bleed is heavier, you will need to be admitted to hospital and stay in hospital.
+You may need an intravenous drip (a plastic tube in your arm), and have your blood taken, to check your haemoglobin (red blood cell level) and blood group.

-If you have a negative blood group, you will need an injection of Anti D. This is given so that your baby is not affected by the bleeding.
+- If you have a Rh negative blood group, you will need an injection of Anti D. This is given so that your baby is not affected by the bleeding.

 Being in hospital doesn't stop you from bleeding, but your baby can be delivered more quickly if needed.

 - When the bleeding has settled, you will be able to walk around the hospital and/or grounds, as long as you tell the staff where you are going.
 Talk to your doctor or midwife about day leave; this may or may not be appropriate for you.

 Doctors or midwives will discuss your test results with you, and what action will be best for your and your baby's health.

 Sometimes when women have a minor grade placenta praevia (grade 1 or 2) it is possible to have a vaginal birth.
 Grades 3 and 4 placenta praevia need a caesarean.

 An anaesthetist will talk to you about the most suitable anaesthetic to have.
 If your placenta is at the front of the uterus, you may be advised to have a general anaesthetic, as there is usually more bleeding at the time of delivery.
 Otherwise, an epidural or spinal may be considered.